 Avoid Fertilising

 Plant metabolism slows down during winter.
 So avoid fertilising.
-No need of extra food during winter.
-Again, please decide according to your weather condition.
+No need for extra food during winter.
+Again, please decide according to your weather conditions.
 Once in a while, you may use onion peel water fertiliser.

 As Mr Saurav Saran rightly suggests, “Stop feeding.
-If you continue it then due to poor uptake of water by plants it’s intake of nutrients is also almost zero.
+If you continue it, then due to poor uptake of water by plants, their intake of nutrients is also almost zero.
 These nutrients lying around roots will form complex salts which may kill your resting plants.”

 Huddle plants together

-Grouping together plants have another benefit due to their transpiration.
-Plants release water due to transpiration and that helps in humidity
+Grouping plants together has another benefit due to their transpiration.
+Plants release water due to transpiration, and that helps with humidity.

 Take it slow